 Environmental claims

-Advertisers have an obligation to be truthful in their claims and must not mislead or deceive consumers on the environmental benefits of their products and services.
+Advertisers have an obligation to be truthful in their environmental claims and must not mislead or deceive consumers on the environmental benefits of their products and services.

 Examples of previous decisions